luyadev/luya/docs/guide/luya-guideline.md

-# Developer Guidelines
+# Developer guidelines

-Below some rules how to deal with documentations, linking or using the php docs.
+Here are some simple rules how to deal with documentations, linking or using PHPDoc.

-## Documentation & Guide
+## Documentation & guide

-Informations about creating guides and how they are rendered on luya.io:
+Informations about creating guides and how they are displayed on luya.io:

-+ Heading 1 titles will automatically removed from the rendering on luya.io, therefore the navigation title will be used instead.
-So you add a heading markdown notation on a file, but you don't have to.
++ Heading 1 titles will be removed from rendering on luya.io and the navigation title is used instead
-+ Heading 2 titles will be used in order to auto generate a table of contents on luya.io.
++ Heading 2 titles will be used to automatically generate the table of contents on luya.io

-In order to make a Link somewhere inside the Guide or PHPDoc to a PHP Class use:
+In order to create a link inside the guide or PHPDoc to a PHP Class use the following syntax:

 + `{{luya\base\Module}}` This will generate a link to the API for the given class name.
-+ `{{luya\base\Module::$apis}}` Genrate a link to an API class with property `$apis`.
++ `{{luya\base\Module::$apis}}` Generate a link to an API class with property `$apis`.
-+ `{{luya\base\Module::resolveRoute()}}` Genrate a link to an API class with method `resolveRoute()`.
++ `{{luya\base\Module::resolveRoute()}}` Generate a link to an API class with the method `resolveRoute()`.

-In order to make links from the API PHPdocs to the Guide use:
+If you want to link from the API PHPDoc to the guide use:

-+ `[[concept-tags.md]]` where the markdown file is a file located in `/docs/guide` folder.
++ `[[concept-tags.md]]` Assuming the markdown file would be located in the `/docs/guide` folder.

-When dealing with Controller, Action and other PHP names use single quotes \`MyController\`.
-Like `MyController` is the file `MyController.php` with the action `indexAction()`, same for variables `$foobar`.
+When dealing with a Controller, Action or another PHP names use single quotes \`MyController\`.
+For example `MyController` would name the controller defined in the file `MyController.php` with the action `indexAction()`, same notation goes for PHP variables like `$foobar`.

 ### Wording